 The consequences of a cyberattack go beyond a compromised network.
 In just the past decade, we have seen high-profile data breaches that disrupted government services and affected millions of people whose private information was leaked.
 Multi-factor authentication ensures that only approved users can access government data, reducing hackers’ possibility of infiltrating a system.

-Any industry that handles customer data should utilize multi-factor authentication to protect both employees and customers.
-With CM.com’s Two-Factor Authentication API, you can easily add an additional security layer beyond a username and password combination, making user credentials much more difficult to crack.
+Any industry that handles customer data should utilize multi factor authentication to protect both employees and customers.
+With CM.com’s Two Factor Authentication solution, you can easily add an additional security layer beyond a username and password combination, making user credentials much more difficult to crack.

-Our MFA solution uses one-time passwords (OTPs) to authenticate users, secure account logins, and safeguard transactions via SMS (text message) or voice (phone call).
-SMS messages have an average open rate of 98% in less than 30 seconds, making them reliable and easily accessible for users.
+Our MFA solution uses one-time passwords (OTPs) to authenticate users, secure account logins, and safeguard transactions via the channels of your choice.

-Schedule a free demo today to learn more about our Two-Factor Authentication solutions, like CM.com’s One-Time-Passwords via SMS Gateway API.
+Schedule a free demo today to learn more about our OTP solution!